Self-averaging parameter estimation for coarse-grained particle models: Example 3: LJ binary mixture

 In Fig ~\ref{Fig:LJ-1} we show the pair-wise potential of mean force (panel (a)) and the pair mobilities (panel (b)) that are obtained after convergence of the evolution of the parameters according to the coupled evolution of (\ref{LJ-SDE}) and (\ref{eq:evol_b}).
 These are the building blocks of the CG model (\ref{LJ-SDE}) describing the dynamics of the heavy particles.
 Observe in Fig \ref{Fig:RDF} that the RDF $g_{BB}(r)$ of the heavy particles is essentially zero below a hard-core distance.

 In our data, the first nonzero RDF bin occurs at $r\simeq 0.83$, so shorter separations are never sampled and any basis supported there would lead to near-zero occupancies.
 We therefore set $r_{\min}=0.83$, as the left endpoint of all radial spline expansions.
-In Fig \ref{Fig:LJ-1}, panel (a) shows that the potential of mean force is slightly different from LJ potential, indicating that the solvent induces a weak solvation effect that increases with the number density of the solvent.
+In Fig \ref{Fig:LJ-1}, panel (a) shows that the potential of mean force is slightly different from LJ potential, indicating that the light-particle bath (species~A) induces a weak solvation effect on the heavy tracers (species~B) that grows with the number density of the light-particle background.
 In panel (b) we plot the pair mobilities $\mu_\parallel(R_{\mu\nu}),\mu_\perp(R_{\mu\nu})$, which are defined up to the maximum accessible separation $L/2$.
 At this scale they have clearly not decayed to zero, indicating long-ranged hydrodynamic interactions between the heavy particles.
 At short distances, of the order of the LJ interaction range, the mobilities display overshoots that reflect strong interaction effects, likely associated with structural layering of light particles aroung heavy ones.
 The intensity of HI decreases with increasing solvent density.

 Remarkably, for separations $4 \lesssim r \lesssim L/2$ the longitudinal and transverse mobilities coincide,

 Substituting this result into Eq.~(\ref{eq:mu_ansatz_LJ}) shows that the pair mobility tensor becomes isotropic in this range,